Facebook iconWhat Is An Event Loop IN Javascript: A Beginner Guide - F22 Labs

 What is the Event Loop?

-The Event Loop is a mechanism in JavaScript that handles asynchronous operations by managing the execution of multiple pieces of code, including callbacks, promises, and event listeners.
+The Event Loop is the scheduling mechanism that decides when JavaScript is allowed to execute asynchronous work on its single thread.
+It does not run code itself; instead, it continuously checks whether the Call Stack is empty and then pulls the next highest-priority task into execution.
 It ensures that non-blocking operations (such as network requests and file reading) do not interfere with the main thread’s execution.

-JavaScript runs on a single-threaded engine, meaning it can execute one task at a time.
+Because JavaScript runs on a single-threaded engine, only one task can execute at a time.
+The Event Loop ensures that this single thread is used efficiently without being blocked by long-running operations.
 However, through the Event Loop, it can handle multiple operations asynchronously without getting stuck waiting for one task to finish before moving to the next.

 Key Components of the Event Loop